 Our operations utilize a community grievance management system for recording, processing and responding to local concerns.
-Grievances may be received by Community Liaison Officers in the field, through engagement at established company/community forums, via physical drop boxes, or via local hotlines.
-Site-level Community Grievance Officers ensure community grievances are handled in a timely and transparent manner.
-Our site-level community grievance mechanisms complement the global, publicly available anonymous reporting options associated with our PBC and reflect our commitment to remedying impacts we contribute to or cause.
-They also help us manage and reduce community and company risks by effectively resolving issues before they escalate into larger conflicts.
-Use of our community grievance mechanism does not preclude access to judicial or other non-judicial grievance mechanisms.
+Grievances may be received by Community Liaison Officers in the field, through engagement at established company/community forums, at physical drop boxes or via local hotlines.
+Site-level Community Grievance Officers ensure grievances are handled in a timely and transparent manner.
+During 2017, 152 community grievances were recorded at our global operations.
+Regardless of the type and credibility of the allegations, all cases reported were documented, reviewed and closed, or are currently being processed.